jonathan-imanu/PyRedis/README.md

 ## About PyRedis

 **PyRedis** is a toy Redis clone originally built alongisde the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis) from [CodeCrafters](https://app.codecrafters.io/catalog).
-Over the past few months, WIP!

-# WIP!

-In a month or two this will look very nice ! (hopefully)
+It supports the PING, SET, GET and INFO commands.s